 Susan D. Shaw LLM, LLB(Hons), DipLP, NP

-With more than 13 years' experience working in Government, with the Environment Agency & with non-governmental organisations, Susan is well placed to work with you to cut through the maze to determine the best strategy to help you achieve your objectives - on time and on budget.
+With 17 years' experience working in Government, with the Environment Agency & with non-governmental organisations (and 13 years' PQE), Susan is well placed to work with you to cut through the maze to determine the best strategy to help you achieve your objectives - on time and on budget.
 Her expertise covers a broad range of policy, legislative, regulatory and litigation contexts, which provide the ideal mix to develop innovative solutions for her clients.

 Susan is a strong proponent of the rule of law in addressing the challenges of the Anthropocene and she participated in a delegation in Brazil in 2016 which proposed a new World Declaration on the Environmental Rule of Law.
 She holds an LLM in International Environmental Law from the

 University of Stockholm, Sweden where she gained exposure to thought-leaders in the field, such as at the Stockholm Resilience Centre.
 She prepared a master thesis on law and the Planetary Boundaries discourse during this time, which further developed her research interests in the ways in which environmental law may be updated to fit more clearly to social-ecological contexts and the transboundary dimensions of environmental law.
 She is also an observer to the UN Minamata Convention on Mercury and member of the UN Expert Network on Harmony with Nature.